 - County would absorb costs for 2 current school resource officers working in Midland Public Schools

 The full ballot language:

 Since the 2009-2010 school year, the Midland Police Department has provided 2 SROs to Midland Public Schools.
-If this millage were to pass, two additional MPD officers would be allocated to Midland Public Schools, while 3 Midland County Sheriff's Office deputies would be added as SROs to Midland County schools.
+Through this millage, an additional officer was added at each Midland Public Schools middle school and 3 Midland County Sheriff's Office deputies were added as SROs to Midland County schools.